 Communicating with our audiences

-This means knowing more about who different government organisations are communicating with, and when.
+Align government communication activity with your target audience.
+Find out more about who different government organisations are communicating with, and when.
 And it is also about becoming more consistent in the methods and techniques we use to reach these audiences.

 Most government campaigns are aiming to reach one of six audience groups: